 How can I reduce the risk of the coronavirus spreading in the workplace?

+Following this announcement, all employers are to encourage their employees to work from home where possible.
 Unfortunately, the workplace can become a breeding ground for germs viruses if the correct measures are not taken.
-As an employer, you are responsible for the health and safety of your employees; however your workforce must also accept their responsibility in accordance with the law.
+If you do need to remain open, as an employer, you are responsible for the health and safety of your employees; however your workforce must also accept their responsibility in accordance with the law.

 You should ensure excellent hygiene standards are enforced across the business through the frequent washing of hands, providing alcohol sanitising gels or wipes and displaying relevant signage to remind your employees of the risks concerned.